How To Attach String Lights To Pool Cage?

 • Identify an outlet and have an extension cord at hand.

-• From start to end, stick hook 16 inches apart.
+• From start to end, stick the hook 16 inches apart.

 • Then, hung the lights using the loop above each bulb.